Democrats focus on Wisconsin for 2020 convention, election

 The presidential campaigns have been relatively quiet in Wisconsin in recent months, but that’s going to change quickly.
 Trump has scheduled a Jan.
 14 rally in Milwaukee, the same night as a Democratic presidential candidate debate in neighboring Iowa.
 Presidential voting kicks off in Iowa with its caucuses on Feb.
 3. The Wisconsin primary is April 7.

-Democrats will nominate their presidential nominee in Milwaukee.
-Republicans are set to gather in Charlotte, the largest city in battleground North Carolina, on Aug.
+After Democrats nominate their presidential nominee in Milwaukee, Republicans will gather in Charlotte, the largest city in battleground North Carolina, on Aug.
 24-27.